 However, pallet push-through can still result in blocked longitudinal flue space, even if the rows are adequately spaced.

-Devices are available to help your pallets of inventory from encroaching upon flue space.
+Devices are available to keep your pallets of inventory from encroaching upon flue space.
 Product restraints, such as pallet straps, netting and even the addition of a pallet load stop beam can all help prevent obstructions in flue space.

-A pallet load stop beam is similar to a standard beam, but is set back from your rack uprights by the use of special brackets, allowing pallet offset and still maintaining a fixed 6″ flu space.
+A pallet load stop beam is similar to a standard beam, but is set back from your rack uprights by the use of special brackets, allowing pallet offset and still maintaining a fixed 6″ flue space.

-Practice good housekeeping.
 Keep aisles and exits clear and have a designated area for storing unused pallets and crates.
 If you have open space above dock doors, this space can be configured with specialized racking to accommodate empty pallets and keep them from causing an obstruction or fire hazard.

 One fire is one too many, particularly when it is preventable.